udaybjoshi/nyc311-ml-platform/docs/PROJECT_SCOPING.md

 ## Executive Summary

-This document defines the scope, success criteria, and constraints for the NYC 311 Service Request Intelligence Platform.
-The platform provides demand forecasting, anomaly detection, and lifecycle analytics for NYC's 311 non-emergency service system.
+This document defines the scope, success criteria, and constraints for the Chicago 311 Service Request Intelligence Platform.
+The platform provides demand forecasting, anomaly detection, and lifecycle analytics for Chicago's 311 non-emergency service system.

 **Key Differentiators:**
 - SCD Type 2 tracking for full request lifecycle history